spinnaker/spinnaker.github.io/guides/user/managed-delivery/resource-status/index.md

 💡 *If you're not sure what a managed resource is, check out our [overview of Managed Delivery](/guides/user/managed-delivery) first.*

 ## Overview
-Managed Resources will always have a **status** which describes the current state of the resource from Spinnaker's perspective.
+Managed resources always have a **status**, which describes the current state of the resource from Spinnaker's perspective.
 A resource's status can help you quickly answer questions like:
   - Is Spinnaker taking automatic action on this resource right now?
   - Does the actual state of this resource match the declarative configuration I gave to Spinnaker?
   - Is something wrong with this resource?